boywert/ahf_MULTIDVIR/README.md

 - Wait until all jobs in the queue completed.
 Now we have AHF catalogue of all snapshots and overdensities.

-- Run makelink.py to link halos between overdensity groups and automatedly submit the merger graph linking into the system queue.
+- Run makelink.py to link halos between overdensity groups and automatedly submit the merger graph linking jobs into the system queue.
       ```
       python makelink.py
       ```